 Saudi Arabia’s Jeddah Circuit

-Saudi’s race is new in 2021!
+Saudi’s race was new in 2021!
 The Jeddah Street Circuit map (as it stands) reveals a long, leggy course with backdrops of the Red Sea and city lights.
 It’s said it will come in second only to Monza in terms of top speeds.
 But for all its length, it has the most turns of any course on the map: 27!

 Abu Dhabi’s Yas Marina Circuit